Emergency Dentist — Garland, TX

 - Patients of All Ages Welcome

-How to Handle Common Dental Emergencies
+The Most Common Dental Emergencies

-The first thing you should do in an emergency dental situation is contact our dental office, but that doesn’t mean there’s nothing you can do in the meantime.
+The first thing you should do in an emergency dental situation is contact our office, but that doesn’t mean there’s nothing you can do in the meantime.
 After you’ve called us and scheduled your appointment, use these basic first-aid tips to reduce your pain and minimize damage to your smile.

-How to Prevent Dental Emergencies
+Keys to Preventing Dental Emergencies

 Root Canal Therapy